odessitua/airbus-ship-detection/README.md

 - try different count of epoch without checkpoints (save weights in each epoch and check them)
 - check with other NN, for example U-Net

-If I have time as challenge going I do this all and more when I'll see reults
+If I have time as challenge going I do this all and more when I'll see results